charleymroberts/vx-website/README.md

 - Tagline summarising the band in a few words, and list of band members and instruments, to explain within a few seconds who the band are and what they do.

-- Links to the three most frequently visited pages, with images to add more visual interest to the homepage and visually convey more information about the band.
+- Links to the three most frequently visited pages, with images to add more visual interest to the homepage.
 Images fade on hover to give feedback to the user that they are clickable links.

 ### Gigs page